dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-01-coroutines-as-threads.md

 They will be explained in more details in later posts but here is a quick description of few main use-cases:

 1. **Concurrency in single-threaded environment.**
-Some programming languages don't have threads.
-This can be by design like in Lua or JavaScript (because it simplifies a lot of things in language design).
-Or like in Python which has threads but because of [global interpreter lock](https://wiki.python.org/moin/GlobalInterpreterLock) they cannot be used concurrently.
-Or it might be an embedded device running OS without threads.
-In all these cases, if you need concurrency, coroutines might be your best option.
+Some programming languages/environments have only single thread.
+This might be done by design (e.g. in Lua and JavaScript) because it simplifies a lot of things in the language.
+In other language like Python, you can have multiple threads but because of [global interpreter lock](https://wiki.python.org/moin/GlobalInterpreterLock) they cannot be used concurrently.
+Another example is an embedded device running OS without threads.
+In all these cases, if you need concurrency, coroutines is your only choice.

 2. **To simplify code.** It can be done by using `yield` keyword to write lazy iterables, by using `async/await` to "flatten" asynchronous code avoiding [callback hell](http://callbackhell.com) or by writing asynchronous code in imperative style (and staying away from converting all the code into pure functional style, e.g. see this [blog post](http://blog.paralleluniverse.co/2015/08/07/scoped-continuations/)).

-3. **Efficient use of OS resources and hardware.** If the design of your application requires a lot of threads, then you can benefit from coroutines by saving on memory allocation, time it takes to do context switch and ultimately benefit from using hardware more efficiently.
-For example, if each "business object" in your application is assigned a thread, then by using coroutines you will need less memory and will benefit from faster switching between coroutines.
-Another example might be performing blocking IO.
-Because in general, threads are more expensive than sockets, you are more likely to run out of available OS threads than sockets.
+3. **Efficient use of OS resources and hardware.** If design of your application requires a lot of threads, then you can benefit from coroutines by saving on memory allocation, time it takes to do context switch and ultimately benefit from using hardware more efficiently.
+For example, if each "business object" in your application is assigned a thread, then by using coroutines you will need less memory and will benefit from faster context switching between coroutines.
+Another example is using non-blocking IO with many concurrent users.
+Because in general, threads are more expensive than sockets, you will run out of available OS threads faster than sockets.
 To avoid this problem you can use non-blocking IO with coroutines.

 #### Brief history

 There is nothing new about coroutines from computer science point of view.
 [According to wikipedia](https://en.wikipedia.org/wiki/Coroutine) coroutines were known as early as 1958.
-There were implemented in high-level programming languages starting with [Simula 67](https://en.wikipedia.org/wiki/Simula) and in [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29) in 1972.
-Coroutines were so old news by 90s that John Reynolds wrote [The Discoveries of Continuations paper](http://www.cs.ru.nl/%7Efreek/courses/tt-2011/papers/cps/histcont.pdf) in 1993 describing the rediscoveries of continuations.
+There were implemented in high-level programming languages starting with [Simula 67](https://en.wikipedia.org/wiki/Simula) and [Scheme](https://en.wikipedia.org/wiki/Scheme_%28programming_language%29) in 1972.
+Coroutines were so old news by 90s that [John Reynolds](https://en.wikipedia.org/wiki/John_C._Reynolds) wrote [The Discoveries of Continuations paper](http://www.cs.ru.nl/%7Efreek/courses/tt-2011/papers/cps/histcont.pdf) in 1993 describing the rediscoveries of continuations.
 Until about 80s there were no threads easily available in operating systems so if you needed any concurrent behaviour you would have to use coroutines or something similar.
-Later on, when threads because widespread, it seems that everyone forgot about coroutines for a while.
-Until recently, when coroutines came back into mainstream probably because some of the languages (like Python and JavaScript) don't have or can't use threads by design.
+Later on, when threads became widespread, it seems that everyone forgot about coroutines for a while.
+Until recently, when coroutines came back into mainstream.

 #### Coroutine definition